<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=516597979911501&amp;ev=PageView&amp;noscript=1">

 The term "geometry" is derived from the ancient Greek word "geometria," meaning measurement (-metria) of earth or land (geo).
 It is a branch of mathematics that explains the relationship between shape, size, and numbers.

-Ancient civilizations like the Indus Valley civilization and Babylonia, in roughly 3000 BC, are credited for the foundation of rules and formulas of geometry, suitable for planning, constructing, astronomy, and solving mathematical problems, using the principles of length, area, angle, and volume.
+Ancient civilizations such as the Indus Valley civilization and Babylonia, about 3000 BC, are credited with laying the groundwork for geometric laws and formulae ideal for planning, construction, astronomy, and mathematical problem solving based on the concepts of length, area, angle, and volume.

 what is geometry